-Unlike many of the other best Class A motorhomes, the kitchen area is minimal.
-This site does, however, still fit a stove, microwave, and sink.
-There are a small pantry and storage space with the refrigerator located opposite the cooking area for easy access.
+Unlike many of the other best Class A motorhomes under 35 feet, the kitchen area is minimal.
+This site does, however, still fit a stove, microwave, and all the main necessities.
+There's a small pantry and storage space with the refrigerator located opposite the cooking area for easy access.

-While the Coachmen Pursuit 27DS isn't the most expensive of any of the best Class A motorhomes, it still offers many features.
+While the Coachmen Pursuit 27DS isn't the most expensive of our motorhome choices, it still offers many features.
 For sleeping, there's a manual drop-down front bunk that's ideal for kids.
 Additionally, the cockpit floor is easy to clean in case there's any mess when driving.

 The RV is pre-wired to accept a satellite dish or a Blu-ray DVD player, making family entertainment easy when you're on vacation.
 There is an easily accessible station for charging your devices and an external cable TV jack.
 The king-sized bed is a favorite after a long day of driving.